rkgudboy/node-twitter-client/README.md

 #### 6. Starting the Server
 Start the server after build has completed.
 Depending on type of environment you are executing the step, choose any one:
   1. Development environment
-      > Starts server using a watcher, so that server can be restarted without intervention when any JS file is changed.
-Useful while doing development.
+      > Starts server using a watcher, so that server is restarted by watcher as soon as any JS file is changed without having to manually enter the command.
+Useful during development stage.
         ```
           node run server:watch
         ```